- Fall: May 1

 - Survey of Art in China (3 U.S. semester credits) This course is a systematic seminar that explores the important developments in Chinese art from early history to modern times.
 Most sessions will take place in selected museums throughout Shanghai.
 Rather than studying the objects as art, students will examine them as "artifacts."
 Students also will explore questions such as: When and how did these artifacts come to be placed within the precincts of art museums?
 What statement does the object narrate regarding its historical and present context?

-- Exploring Community & Culture in a Global Context (3 U.S. semester credits) In addition to required and elective courses, Alliance students may participate in an exciting online course with a global cohort from IFSA locations around the world.
-Enrolling in this course brings your course load to, or above, 18 U.S. semester credit hours and requires approval from your study abroad advisor.
-Through a creative online format, this course facilitates active engagement with your host community, exploration of cultural identity and examination of diversity in the context of political, economic and sociocultural structures.
+- Exploring Community & Culture in a Global Context (3 U.S. semester credits) Through a creative asynchronous online format, this course facilitates active engagement with your host community, exploration of cultural identity and examination of diversity in the context of political, economic and sociocultural structures.
 Students cover topics such as intercultural communication skills, intercultural learning theories, tools for intercultural analysis and the development of personal strategies for engaging with differences of any kind following the study abroad experience.
-This course is ideal for students who seek transferable skills and specific competencies for successful work in the global marketplace.
-The asynchronous course format allows you to take part in online discussions, post responses, review peer contributions, submit your assignments, read materials and watch instructor videos at the time of day (or night) that best suits your personal schedule.
-Check out the course syllabus here.
+This course is ideal for students seeking transferable skills and specific competencies for success in the global marketplace.
+Depending on your chosen IFSA program, this course may be taken as a part of or in addition to your full credit load.
+Home institution approval is required for enrollment.

 Housing & Meals